jlimadev/aws-certification-cloud-practitioner-notes/notes/ec2-instance-storage/README.md

 - It is a shared NFS.
 - Works in Linux EC2 Instances and works across multiple AZs.
 It makes EFS High Available and Scalable.
 But, this also makes the EFS more expensive (3x gp2) and you pay what you use not capacity.
 If you use only 20gb, that's your usage and you'll pay for this.

+> Amazon Elastic File System (Amazon EFS) provides a simple, scalable, fully managed, elastic NFS file system.
+It is built to scale on-demand to petabytes without disrupting applications, growing and shrinking automatically as you add and remove files, eliminating the need to provision and manage capacity to accommodate growth.
+Amazon EFS is designed to provide massively parallel shared access to thousands of Amazon EC2 instances, enabling your applications to achieve high levels of aggregate throughput and IOPS with consistent low latencies.

 <p align="center" width="100%"><img src="assets/efs.jpg" alt="efs" width="300"/></p>